 - Change.
 Sometimes a response, though accurate when made, is no longer true.
 If a party fails to amend their answer, the court may consider it to be a knowing concealment.

 - Mistake.
 There was simply a mistake in either an answer or the transcription of an answer.
 The lawyer representing the party must amend the answer to be correct.

 Although this duty to amend exists by itself, parties may send each other requests for supplemental responses.

 Legal Help is Recommended

 If you are a party to a lawsuit, your lawyer’s assistance is crucial to optimizing your chances of a positive outcome.
 If you’re a non-party witness, you should seek legal counsel when being asked to produce documents or attend a deposition.
-Our team of experienced lawyers is here to help you through the discovery process.
+Our team of experienced attorneys in Atlanta is here to help you through the discovery process.